Syndicate Agreement Architecture

 • The lead manager is the agent for the syndicate.
 Authority to price the deal, sign the underwriting agreement, allocate shares, and run stabilization flows from the AAU appointment, not from any standalone regulatory mandate.

-The Selected Dealers' Agreement (Selling Group Agreement)
+What Does the Selected Dealers' Agreement (Selling Group Agreement) Cover?

 The Selected Dealers' Agreement is signed between the lead/managing underwriter (acting for the syndicate) and broker-dealers who will help distribute the issue but are NOT syndicate members.
 SIFMA also publishes a Master Selected Dealer Agreement as the standard template.